AaronKAggarwal/structural-probe-repl/docs/PROJECT_OVERVIEW.md

 *   **Original Code:** [https://github.com/john-hewitt/structural-probes](https://github.com/john-hewitt/structural-probes)

 **2.1.
 Core Hypothesis:**
-Hewitt & Manning hypothesized that the complex syntactic structure of sentences (specifically, dependency parse trees) is implicitly embedded in the *geometry* of the contextual word representation spaces learned by models like ELMo and BERT.
+Hewitt & Manning hypothesised that the complex syntactic structure of sentences (specifically, dependency parse trees) is implicitly embedded in the *geometry* of the contextual word representation spaces learned by models like ELMo and BERT.
 They proposed that this structure could be revealed by finding a simple linear transformation of the embedding space.

 **2.2.
 Methodology: The Structural Probe**
 They introduced a "structural probe" with two main components: